 Kristen Duell, CEO of Savii, has 15 years’ experience in the healthcare sector.
 She began her journey as a Personal Care Aid, and discovered her passion for delivering exceptional care.
 Her hunger to make a bigger difference led her down the path of health information technology.

-Kristen met with us at Savii’s beautiful office in Industrious in downtown Tampa, and we had a conversation about healthcare, technology, Tampa, and everything in between.
+Kristen met with us at Savii’s beautiful office in Industrious in downtown Tampa, and we spoke about healthcare, technology, Tampa, and everything in between.

 Roxanne Williams: You were recently appointed as the CEO after Savii’s acquisition by HAS Technology Group.
-You actually worked your way up.
+Looking over your career, you actually worked your way up.
 You started as a PCA and you have 15 years of experience in healthcare and also some experience working at technology companies as well.
-Were you headhunted by HAS?
+Did HAS headhunt you?
 How did you become the CEO?

 Kristen Duell: HAS Technology is the parent company of Care Management, a company that I worked for previously.
 During my time with them, I took on more of an executive role, and we kept in touch when I moved onto KanTime Software.

-There was always this desire for them to come back into the United States.
+They always desired to come back into the United States.
 Mick Crosthwaite was appointed Executive Chairman, and he flew over to meet with me.
 Shortly thereafter, I introduced Mick and the rest of the HAS team to Tim Rowan, an industry consultant, who ultimately facilitated the acquisition of Savii.

-In truth, I was not interested in leaving my current employer at all.
-However, they offered me an opportunity I had dreamed of – basically saying they wouldn’t take the acquisition without me.
-That was very flattering!
+In truth, I didn’t want to leave my current employer at all.
+However, they offered me an opportunity I only dreamed of – basically saying they wouldn’t take the acquisition without me.
+It flattered me!

-Matt Vaughn: So, to tie into that acquisition that ended up bringing you onboard, what was the reason for it?
+Matt Vaughn: So, to tie into that acquisition that ended up bringing you onboard, why did they do it?
 Is that to grow the scalability and financials, is it different initiatives and strategies, is it mostly a territory-related?

-Kristen: We’ve got more of an interactive approach to things now, so how is the software going to be able to complement the lifestyles and complement the agencies and be able to support them and be able to really transcend with them into that new generation?
+Kristen: We have more of an interactive approach to things now, so how is the software going to be able to complement the lifestyles and complement the agencies and be able to support them and be able to really transcend with them into that new generation?
 That’s where the opportunity really comes with Savii – because Savii is a newer technology.